-This protein-rich, filling, and hearty Black Beans and Quinoa recipe is the perfect side dish or easy main dish to whip up.
-Quinoa and Black Bean salad is bursting with delicious veggies and flavor from fresh ingredients, like cucumbers, grape tomatoes, mangoes, bell peppers, red onions, and a homemade dressing.
+This protein-rich, filling, and hearty Black Beans and Quinoa Salad recipe is the perfect side dish or easy main dish to whip up.
+Bright and summery quinoa salad is bursting with delicious veggies and flavor from fresh ingredients, like cucumbers, grape tomatoes, mangoes, bell peppers, red onions, and a homemade dressing.

 One of my favorite things to meal prep is Instant Pot Quinoa– I love making a big batch of it to use in breakfasts, salads, sides, and mains all week long – I even freeze quinoa to have on hand whenever I need a healthy carb.
 And I love using it in recipes like my Air Fryer Stuffed Acorn Squash with Sausage, Quinoa & Apple, or Chicken Quinoa Mediterranean Salad with Tzatziki Dressing, or Avocado, Mango and Quinoa Salad, and, of course, this Black Bean and Quinoa Salad – one of my new go-to dishes.
 It’s perfect for summer potlucks or summer meal prep because it’s light, fresh, and delicious!